 Truck Accident Lawyers

-Needless to say, this can be a dangerous combination, and the drivers of passenger cars and motorcycles often pay the price when an accident with a semi-truck does occur.
+This can be a dangerous combination, and the drivers of passenger cars and motorcycles often pay the price when an accident with a truck or lorry does occur.
 The occupants of these smaller vehicles are much, much more likely to suffer injuries—often fatal ones—than the trucker is.

-If you’ve been hurt in one of these collisions, a Toronto truck accident lawyer from Mirian Law Firm can help you recover the full compensation you deserve.
-With experience of resolving many car accident cases, we know how to get a fair settlement out of trucking companies and their insurers.
+If you’ve been hurt in one of these collisions, a truck accident lawyer from Mirian Personal Injury Law Firm can help you recover the full compensation you deserve.
+With experience in resolving many car accident cases, we know how to get a fair settlement out of trucking companies and their insurers.

 Fault Is Complicated in Big Rig Accidents